brendantang/parse-form/README.md

-Handle form data with a functional style.

-Write little functions to validate individual fields, then snap them together.
+Snap together a bunch of little functions to parse `FormData`, json strings, or any other value into your desired type!

 ## TODO:
 ### Documentation